-Woodley House owns and leases apartments and condominiums throughout Washington, DC for our residents who can live without 24 hour care and supervision as they reintegrate into the community.
-Residents live on their own with roommates in a shared apartment environment with continuing monitoring and help from Woodley House Life Skills Trainers.
-We provide weekly coaching, counseling support and skills training, focusing on mastering basic skills that will ease their transition toward self-sufficiency and successful independent living.
+Woodley House owns and leases apartments and condominiums throughout Washington, DC for our residents who can thrive without 24-hour care as they continue their recovery.
+The Supported Independent Living Program is the last step before total independence.
+Residents live on their own or with roommates in a shared apartment environment with continuing monitoring and support from Woodley House Recovery Support Specialists.
+Staff provide weekly coaching, counseling support and skills training, focusing on mastering basic skills that will ease their transition toward self-sufficiency and successful independent living.

 Referrals are accepted from the Department of Behavioral Health, Core Service Agencies, private providers, hospitals and families.